rafamerlin/linux-newbie/arch-user-repo.md

 `pacaur -Sc`

 If you want to uninstall some other package, you can use pacman directly, as all of them are registered on pacman after instalation.

+##### Clean up unused dependencies.
+Since we have `pacaur` installed, we can use it instead of using `pacman` directly.
+I think there's no difference though.

+First let's see all the unused/orphans packages.
+`pacman -Qdt`

+Now we remove them:
+`pacman -Rsn $(pacman -Qdtq)`